-The Department of Disaster Science & Emergency Services offers a variety of programs, including nationally accredited programs in Emergency Management and Homeland Security, and Fire Protection.
+The School of Disaster Science & Emergency Services offers a variety of programs, including nationally accredited programs in Emergency Management and Homeland Security, and Fire Protection.

 Emergency Management is the coordination of an organized effort to address any event which threatens to or actually inflicts damage to people or property.
 Some of these hazards can be from natural disasters, such as floods, tornadoes, or hurricanes; a terrorism incident; or a hazardous material spill.
 Various components of emergency management include disaster response, risk assessment, damage assessment, planning, homeland security, and business continuity.